Country selection

 Overview

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance to sponsors on investigator and site selection.
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which provides guidance to sponsors on investigator and site selection.
 According to GIN-7:

 Foreign Sponsor Responsibilities